Seven steps towards an eco-school

 Getting everyone on board!
 Actions should not just be confined to the school: for example, pupils should take home ideas to put into practice.

-- Means of information provision and public relations to tell about their work can include: school assemblies, school notice boards, school newsletters and websites, school plays, dramas and fashion shows based on environmental issues, letters to businesses and corporations, local and national press, radio and television, etc.
+Means of information provision and public relations to tell about their work can include: school assemblies, school notice boards, school newsletters and websites, school plays, dramas and fashion shows based on environmental and social issues, letters to businesses and corporations, local and national press, radio and television, etc.

 7: Produce an Eco Code

-A statement that represents the school's commitment to the environment
+A statement that represents the school's commitment to sustainability

 The Green Flag